-- 8.9 The Parish Household Survey showed that 93% want to stay in the village for the long term (iii).
+- 7.10 The Parish Household Survey showed that 93% want to stay in the village for the long term (iii).
 At the May 2015 consultation event, 86% of all exit poll respondents agreed that more downsize homes were needed and a further 7% mostly agreed (iv).
-At the February 2016 consultation event, 96% agreed with the proposal to maximise supply of Manageable Homes (v) based on the initial outline shown in Appendix 12. - 8.10 A bespoke specification has been produced for Manageable Homes that recognises the guidance of NPPF 61 and captures the essential requirements while avoiding being unnecessarily prescriptive. - 8.11 Manageable Homes are being built with both the older population (for downsizing) and younger families in mind (smaller adaptable homes).

-8.12 To ensure these properties remain "manageable" and suitable for downsizing and for younger families, consideration should be given to specific controls at planning to prevent future significant extensions or enlargements where this would undermine the intent of the policy - for instance by converting to a 4 or 5 bedroom property.
+At the February 2016 consultation event, 96% agreed with the proposal to maximise supply of Manageable Homes (v) based on the initial outline shown in Appendix 12. - 7.11 The definition of Manageable Homes recognises the guidance of NPPF 61 and captures the essential requirements while avoiding being unnecessarily prescriptive. - 7.12 Manageable Homes are being built with both the older population (for downsizing) and younger families in mind (smaller adaptable homes). - 7.13 To ensure these properties remain "manageable" and suitable for downsizing and for younger families, consideration should be given to specific controls at planning to prevent future significant extensions or enlargements where this would undermine the intent of the policy for instance by converting to a 4 or 5 bedroom property.
 These conditions could for example remove a limited scope of Permitted Development rights (PDR) to ensure oversight.
 It is recognised that any removal of PDR requires a strong justification, and this is provided and explained in Appendix 10.
 It is fundamental to this plan that Manageable Homes remain Manageable Homes.